March 2, 2015

 Similar to the previous item on Listening, Agile Coaches need Social and Emotional Intelligence to be effective.
 They need great interpersonal skills and the ability to read the room.

 Carl Rogers coined the term unconditional positive regard.
 The idea is that we prize the human potential and we see each individual as whole and complete and able to solve their own problems.
-Great Agile Coaches support others to solve things for themselves, rather than telling people what to do.
+Great Agile Coaches use open ended, non-judgmental questions to support others to solve things for themselves, rather than telling people what to do.

 The concept of the Agile Mindset has several meanings.
 I think of someone who has embraced and internalized the Agile Values and Principles.
 This means that rather than focusing on the practices or “doing agile”, they recognize and embrace “being agile”.